 PSYC 40450-40451-404522.
 Topics in Cognition I-II-III.
 Broadly speaking, this workshop will address fundamental topics in cognitive psychology such as attention, memory, learning, problem solving, and language.
 One unique aspect of this workshop is that we will not only explore topics central to the study of cognition, but we will also explore how the study of cognitive psychology can be used to enhance human potential and performance in a variety of contexts.
 These contexts range from an exploration of optimal teaching practices to enhance the acquisition of mathematical knowledge in the classroom, to issues regarding how individuals communicate best to foster the optimal exchange of information in, for instance, medical settings, to the optimal strategies older adults can use to help stave off the deleterious effects of aging on cognitive functioning and the performance of everyday activities.
 M. Rosenberg, Autumn, Winter, Spring.

 PSYC 40460.
 Computation and the Identification of Cultural Patterns.
 (MACS 40400).
 Culture is increasingly becoming digital, making it more and more necessary for those in both academia and industry to use computational strategies to effectively identify, understand, and (in the case of industry) capitalize on emerging cultural patterns.
 In this course, students will explore interdisciplinary approaches for defining and mobilizing the concept of “culture” in their computational analyses, drawing on relevant literature from the fields of Anthropology, Psychology and Sociology.
 Additionally, they will receive hands-on experience applying computational approaches to identify and analyze a wide range of cultural patterns using the Python programming language.
 For instance, students will learn to identify emerging social movements using social media data, predict the next fashion trends, and even decipher ancient symbols using archaeological databases.
 PQ: No previous coding experience required.
 A Python boot camp will be held at the beginning of the quarter to teach the coding skills necessary to succeed in the course.
 Open to Advanced Undergraduates with Instructor Permission.
-J. Clindaniel, Autumn.
+J. Clindaniel, Winter.

 PSYC 40710.
 Early Childhood: Human Capital Development and Public Policy.
 The goal of this course is to introduce students to the literature on early child development and explore how an understanding of core developmental concepts can inform social policies.
 Our substantive foci will be on early childhood poverty, the role of parenting and the home environment in shaping children's development, and the evidence base for intervention in early childhood for economically disadvantaged children.
 The course will cover evidence from neuroscience, psychology, economics, sociology, and public policy as it bears on these questions.
 In particular, we will explore how the principles of early childhood development can guide the design of policies and practices that enhance the healthy development of young children, particularly for those living in adverse circumstances, and thereby build a strong foundation for promoting equality of opportunity, reducing social class disparities in life outcomes, building human capital, fostering economic prosperity, and generating positive social change.
 In doing so, we will discuss the evidence on whether the contexts of children's development are amenable to public policy intervention and the costs and benefits of different policy approaches.
 A. Kalil, Winter.